Pyro152/thesiscode/Environments/README.md

 This folder contains environment activation scripts for the computers used in the thesis.
-Scripts are for convenience; users will still need to configure their environment either with Spack or some other software.
-Most cluster administrators maintain the necessary software for gcclassic.gnu12.env
+Scripts are for example and convenience; users will still need to configure their environment either with Spack or some other software.
+Most cluster administrators maintain the necessary software for gcclassic.gnu12.env, which is a slightly modified version of the official GCC version

 On Negishi, gcclassic.gnu12.env was the environment
 On home PC, the environment was gcclassic.home.env